Adult Opportunities

 What to Know

-Bring a sack lunch and a beverage.
+Bring a snack and a beverage.

 Rubber knee boots and/or waders are recommended for the field portion.
-A limited number of boots will be available to borrow from the Arboretum.

 Program Schedule